markaren/E-book_cpp/Chapter4/polymorphism.md

 ```

-n this example, polymorphism allows the draw() function to behave differently based on the actual type of the object it's called on.
+In this example, polymorphism allows the `draw()` function to behave differently based on the actual type of the object it's called on.

 Polymorphism enables you to write more generic and flexible code, making it easier to extend and modify your programs without altering existing code.
 It's a powerful concept that enhances the maintainability and readability of object-oriented programs in C++.

 #### Object slicing

-Object slicing in C++ occurs when you assign an object of a derived class to an
-object of its base class type.
-In this situation, if the derived class object
-contains additional member variables or member functions that are not present
-in the base class, those extra parts of the object are "sliced off."
+Object slicing in C++ occurs when you assign an object of a derived class to an object of its base class type.
+In this situation, if the derived class object contains additional member variables or member functions that are not present in the base class, those extra parts of the object are "sliced off."
 This can lead to unexpected behavior and loss of data if you are not careful.

-t's important to be aware of object slicing when dealing with inheritance
+It's important to be aware of object slicing when dealing with inheritance
 and assignments between objects of base and derived classes.
 To avoid object slicing, you can use pointers or references to the base class
 when working with polymorphic behavior, as shown in the previous examples with virtual functions.